 The Leblanc process for producing soda for the textile industry had been embraced by Tennants of Glasgow which brought together the other Leblanc companies into the United Alkali company.
 Charles Tennant’s Rollox Street bleaching agent factory was the largest in Europe, at the same time polluting the surrounding area.
 The far less polluting Solvay method was better suited to the minerals of Cheshire, and the Glasgow factory eventually shut.
 Also in Glasgow, Charles Macintosh discovered a way of using rubber to provide waterproofing which resulted in the garment that bares his name; the company later moved to Manchester and became part of Dunlop.

-Glasgow remains home to BAE Systems shipbuilding but then has more of a focus on the service and financial sector.
+Glasgow remains home to BAE Systems shipbuilding and then has more of a focus on the service and financial sector.

 Further reading: